Klipper3d/klipper/docs/Beaglebone.md

 ```
 sudo systemctl start octoprint
 ```

-Make sure the OctoPrint web server is accessible - it should be at:
+Wait 1-2 minutes and make sure the OctoPrint web server is accessible - it should be at:
 [http://beaglebone:5000/](http://beaglebone:5000/)

 ## Building the micro-controller code